This post may contain affiliate links. Please read our disclosure policy.

-- salt and pepper - add to taste
+- salt and pepper - Add these to taste along with other seasonings.

 How to make smashed potatoes